-- 1. Copy the certificate from the host computer to the root of the microSD card or the device's internal memory.
+- Copy the certificate from the host computer to the root of the device's internal memory.
 See USB Communication for information about connecting the device to a host computer and copying files. - 2.
 Swipe down from the Status bar to open the Quick Access panel and then touch \$\display\$. - 3.
 Touch Security & location > Advanced > Encryption & credentials. - 4.
-Touch Install from storage. - Navigate to the location of the certificate file.
+Touch Install from storage. - 5.
+Navigate to the location of the certificate file.